Choosing The Right Faux Beam Style

 Our raised grain beams include Woodcrafted, Wind Drift, and Old Barn.
 Several of these are available as four-sided beams for applications such as truss systems or in any other setting where the top of the beam would be visible from above.

 Look no further than our mill cut beams for that rough-sawn cedar texture.
-Our Saw Cut and Worn Grain styles feature a “pebbled” texture as if cut on an old circular blade in a lumber mill.
+Our Saw Cut style feature a “pebbled” texture as if cut on an old circular blade in a lumber mill.
 Like our raised grain and rustic beams, mill cut beams are available in a wide variety of sizes, lengths and colors.

 Rustic Faux Wood Beams